Badrinath

 Badrinath is a town and nagar panchayat in Chamoli district in the state of Uttarakhand, India.
-A Hindu holy place, it is one of the four sites in India's Char Dham pilgrimage and is also part of India's Chota Char Dham pilgrimage circuit.
-It gets its name from the Badrinath Temple.
+It is a Hindu holy place, and is one of the four sites in India's Char Dham pilgrimage.
+It is also part of India's Chota Char Dham pilgrimage circuit and gets its name from the Badrinath Temple.

 Etymology

 Badrinath derives from the Sanskrit compound Badarīnātha, consisting of the terms badarī (jujube tree) and nātha (lord), an epithet of Vishnu.
 It is also known as Badarikashrama.

 History

-Badrinath was re-established as a major pilgrimage site by Adi Shankara in the 8th century.
 In earlier days, pilgrims used to walk hundreds of miles to visit the Badrinath temple.
 The temple has been repeatedly destroyed by earthquakes and avalanches.
 As late as the First World War, the town consisted only of the 20-odd huts used by the temple's staff, but the site drew thousands each year and up to 50,000 on its duodecennial festivals (every twelve years).
 In recent years its popularity has increased still more, with an estimated 600,000 pilgrims visiting during the 2006 season, compared to 90,676 in 1961.
 The temple in Badrinath is also a sacred pilgrimage site for Vaishnavites.
 Badrinath is also gateway to several mountaineering expeditions headed to mountains like Nilkantha.